 Using the criteria outlined above, expert opinions, and reviews from homeowners like you, we’ve rounded up six choices for the best bathroom fan.
 Having a properly ventilated bathroom has never been so easy!

-1. BEST FOR SMALL BATHROOMS: Delta BreezSlim Bathroom Fan
+1. BEST FOR SMALL BATHS: Delta BreezSlim Bathroom Fan

-2. BEST FOR MID-SIZE BATHROOMS: Akicon Ultra Quiet Bathroom Fan with LED Light
+2. BEST FOR MID-SIZE BATHS: Akicon Ultra Quiet Bathroom Fan with LED Light

-3. BEST FOR LARGE BATHROOMS: BV Ultra-Quiet Bathroom Fan
+3. BEST FOR LARGE BATHS: BV Ultra-Quiet Bathroom Fan

-4. BEST FOR CHILLY BATHROOMS: Delta Electronics BreezRadiance Heater/Fan/Light Combo
+4. BEST FOR CHILLY BATHS: Delta Electronics BreezRadiance Heater/Fan/Light Combo

-5. BEST BUDGET PICK: Broan 688 Bathroom Exhaust Fan
+5. BEST VALUE: Broan 688 Bathroom Exhaust Fan

-6. BEST SPLURGE PICK: Panasonic WhisperSense Fan with Motion and Humidity Sensing
+6. BEST SPLURGE: Panasonic WhisperSense Fan with Motion and Humidity Sensing